kartong88/RNAseq-Mapper/README.md

 4. Selection of best pair among the reads.

 (Only code for Part 1 is provided.
-Please contact me if you need the code of Parts 3 and 4.)
+Please contact me if you need the code for Parts 3 and 4.)